ChristineDang/ChristineDang/README.md

 - 📫 How to reach me: Dangc101@gmail.com
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a few freelance projects and starting my own company!
+- 🔭 I’m currently working on freelance projects and Overnight Legends!
 - 🌱 I’m currently focusing on UXUI Design and research, and learning in depth CSS (animations, parallax, anything to make webpages come to life)
 - 👯 I’m looking to collaborate on any projects that want a unique and eye catching UI and smooth UX!
 - ⚡ Fun fact: I am also a graphic illustrator and animator.
 Feel free to contact me if you're looking for someone to design a logo or any assets for your projects!